maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 ## Nvidia GPU

 Works with the appropriate drivers depending on your distribution.
-I have some stability issues on GNOME with Fedora 40 (opening [MissionCenter](https://flathub.org/apps/io.missioncenter.MissionCenter) and some other apps crashes the session).
+I have some stability issues on GNOME with Fedora 40 (opening [Mission Center](https://flathub.org/apps/io.missioncenter.MissionCenter) and some other apps crashes the session).
 Plasma works perfectly with the Nvidia GPU.

+## Ports

+Works out of the box, could not test Thunderbolt.
+Should however [work](https://github.com/karypid/YogaPro-16IMH9).